Introduction: Exploring the Essentials of a School Science Lab

 9. Flasks (Erlenmeyer, Conical, Round Bottom)

 A flask is like the all-rounder bottle of the lab.
-Unlike beakers, which spill easily, a flask has a slim neck and broad base, making it perfect for swirling, shaking, or heating chemicals without splashing everywhere.
-It’s one of the most iconic school science lab tools.
+This versatile laboratory apparatus has a slim neck and broad base, making it perfect for swirling, shaking, or heating chemicals without splashing everywhere.
+It’s one of the most iconic tools found in school science laboratories.

 Why It’s Popular in School Labs: